UWMadisonUcomm/devblog/_posts/2013-12-03-web-office-hours.markdown

 Oh, and did I mention we'll have donuts and coffee?
 (Bet your professors never offered that.)

-## Would like to participate?
+## Would you like to participate?
 Drop us a line!

 If you can, please [email Nick Weaver](mailto:jnweaver@wisc.edu) if you plan to come.
 Spontaneous visits are welcome too!